wmeints/effective-llm-applications/manuscript/07-retrieval-augmented-generation.md

 ### Setting up the project structure

-Let's start by setting up the project structure.
 For the scenario in this chapter, we'll assume you're building a web application.
 You can create a new web application using the following command:

 ```bash
 dotnet new web -n Chapter7.RetrievalAugmentedGeneration